Malaria: Epidemiology

-Malaria is presently endemic in a broad band around the equator, in areas of the Americas, many parts of Asia, and much of Africa; in Sub-Saharan Africa, 85–90% of malaria fatalities occur.
+Malaria is presently endemic in a broad band around the equator, in areas of the Americas, many parts of Asia, and much of Africa.
+Eighty-five to ninety percent of malaria fatalities occur in Sub-Saharan Africa.
 An estimate for 2009 reported that countries with the highest death rate per 100,000 of population were Ivory Coast (86.15), Angola (56.93) and Burkina Faso (50.66).
 A 2010 estimate indicated the deadliest countries per population were Burkina Faso, Mozambique and Mali.
 The Malaria Atlas Project aims to map global levels of malaria, providing a way to determine the global spatial limits of the disease and to assess disease burden.
 This effort led to the publication of a map of P. falciparum endemicity in 2010 and an update in 2019.
-As of 2010, about 100 countries have endemic malaria.
-Every year, 125 million international travellers visit these countries, and more than 30,000 contract the disease.
+As of 2021, 84 countries have endemic malaria.

 The geographic distribution of malaria within large regions is complex, and malaria-afflicted and malaria-free areas are often found close to each other.
 Malaria is prevalent in tropical and subtropical regions because of rainfall, consistent high temperatures and high humidity, along with stagnant waters where mosquito larvae readily mature, providing them with the environment they need for continuous breeding.
 In drier areas, outbreaks of malaria have been predicted with reasonable accuracy by mapping rainfall.
 Malaria is more common in rural areas than in cities.
 For example, several cities in the Greater Mekong Subregion of Southeast Asia are essentially malaria-free, but the disease is prevalent in many rural regions, including along international borders and forest fringes.
 In contrast, malaria in Africa is present in both rural and urban areas, though the risk is lower in the larger cities.

+According to the World Health Organization's 2023 World Malaria Report, there were an estimated 263 million malaria cases globally in 2023, up from 252 million in 2022.
+The number of malaria deaths stood at 597,000 in 2023, a slight decrease from 600,000 in 2022.
+The African region continues to bear a disproportionate share of the global malaria burden, accounting for approximately 94% of all cases and 95% of deaths.